DFHack/dfhack/docs/plugins/plant.rst

     Create a Tower Cap sapling at the cursor.
 ``plant create ""``
     List all valid shrub and sapling IDs.
-``plant create 198 -a tree``
+``plant create 203 -c -a tree``
-    Create an Oak sapling at the cursor, ready to mature into a tree.
+    Create a Willow sapling at the cursor, even away from water features, ready to mature into a tree.
 ``plant create single-grain_wheat 70,70,140``
     Create a Single-grain Wheat shrub at (70, 70, 140.)
 ``plant grow``